DFB calls for president Fritz Keller to resign over Nazi comparison | DW | 02.05.2021

 Keller (right) earlier said he apologized for his remark about Koch (left) but that he would stay in his post

-After a two-day crisis meeting, the German Football Association (DFB) called on its president, Fritz Keller, to step down after he had compared Rainer Koch, a DFB vice president, to infamous Nazi judge Roland Freisler.
+After a two-day crisis meeting, the German Football Association (DFB) urged its president, Fritz Keller, to step down after he had compared Rainer Koch, a DFB vice president, to infamous Nazi judge Roland Freisler.

-The association also called for its general secretary, Friedrich Curtius, to resign.
+The association also called for the resignation of its general secretary, Friedrich Curtius.

 Keller's leadership has been the subject of infighting of late, and the 64-year-old has been involved in a power struggle with Curtius.